 I was a tomboy growing up.
 I was always one of those kids that was fascinated with spiders, fried ants with magnifying glasses, and picked up lizards by their tails only to be left with the tails, and not the lizards.

 So when I heard about the Worm Factory 360, a worm composting system that can be used indoors or out, it seemed right up my critter-loving alley.
+Nature’s Footprint sent me one to try, and I’ve been intrigued with it ever since!

 The Worm Factory 360 bin makes vermicomposting a simple, clean, and efficient process of turning your food scraps into fertilizer for your garden.
 With a traditional compost pile, you wait for your scraps to decompose naturally through heat and bacteria.
 With vermiculture, you let your worms do all the work by digesting the scraps and pooping them out — resulting in nutrient-rich worm castings.